-- Less than 1% - (1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the Exchange Act.
-The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on NASDAQ of May 19, 2017, times the number of shares of the respective class so beneficially owned and aggregated accordingly.
+(1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the Exchange Act.
+The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on Nasdaq as of May [], 2018, times the number of shares of the respective class so beneficially owned and aggregated accordingly.